ailleen1004/ailleen1004.github.io/_pages/about.md

 Hello, my name is Gahyun Kim and I graduated with a bachelor's degree in Information and Communication Engineering from Inha University.

-My research interests are Computer vision and Image Processing, Medical Informatics, and Human-Computer Interaction(HCI).
+My research interests are Computer vision and Image Processing.
 Feel free to contact me via email for any questions.